regularwills/DIY-MIDI/README.md

 # DIY MIDI Controller By Will May (2022)

 Generalized source code used to upload to any arduino board with USB capabilities.
 Dependent on the Arduio IDE MIDIUSB library.
 This was used for a arduino leonardo but can be used for a micro and other boards as well.
+Capable of being recongnized as a MIDI controller through any music production software.

 # Final Product using a 3D Printed shell, arcade buttons, 2 rotary knobs, and custom jumper wires
   <div id="banner">